JamesGrellier/internet-enabled-devices-health/README.md

 The repository includes the source data used to generate the maps:

-* `Elements.csv`
-* `Connections.csv`
+* `20260616 GOLIATmap.xlsx`

-Additional processed data files may include:
+Additional processed data files include:

 * `nodes_with_coords_sized.csv`
 * `edges_collapsed.csv`

 ### Code

-The repository includes R scripts used to:
+The repository includes an R script (`GOLIAT Create systems map.R`) used to:

 * Process source data
 * Generate node coordinates